-- perform building certifying functions in the public interest - maintain satisfactory levels of competence - comply with legislative requirements - not perform building certifying functions where there is the potential for a conflict of interest - only perform building certifying functions permitted within the scope of their building certifier licence level - maintain confidentiality - abide by moral and ethical standards expected by the community - take all reasonable steps to obtain all relevant facts when performing building certifying functions - clearly document reasons for building certifying decisions - ensure inspections are carried out to ensure building work complies with the Building Act 1975 and the development permit.
+- 1. Perform building certifying functions in the public interest. - 2.
+Maintain satisfactory levels of competence. - 3.
+Comply with legislative requirements. - Not perform building certifying functions where there is the potential for a conflict of interest. - 5.
+Not perform building certifying functions beyond their level of competence or outside their area of expertise. - 6.
+Maintain confidentiality. - Abide by moral and ethical standards expected by the community. - 8.
+Take all reasonable steps to obtain all relevant facts when performing building certifying functions. - 9.
+Clearly document reasons for building certifying decisions. - 10.
+Ensure inspections are carried out to ensure building work complies with the Building Act 1975 and the development permit.